Seasoning wood for a delicious, flavorful barbecue is not an overnight task. The process of seasoning begins many months ahead of time.

 Wood may also be kiln-dried, which means that the wood has been dried in a kiln (or pottery-type oven or furnace) at a much faster pace.

-Storing wood properly is essential if you want high-quality wood for smoking.
+Storing wood (like we talk about here) properly is essential if you want high-quality wood for smoking.
 When storing and seasoning wood, make sure the wood is not stored directly on the ground.
 It should be slightly off the ground to make sure it doesn’t go moldy and damp.

 Also, ensure that the wood is cut into relatively small pieces that will dry evenly.
 You don’t want half the wood to be wet and half dry!
 Consider investing in a firewood rack that will make it easy to store and season any type of wood.